-To all of us who loved the first two parts of this cozy family drama, the return of the main cast to the screen in a quasi-sequel of barely half an hour was a treat in these tough times of quarantine.
+To all of us who loved the first two parts of cozy family drama Father of the Bride, the return of the main cast to the screen in a quasi-sequel of barely half an hour was a treat in these tough times of quarantine.
 The return of our beloved feels-good tale of a family of four, now with more members made all of us reminisce good old days when people could show affection and embrace the reality and each other without a care in the world!

 Part I: with the shock of marriage